 By identifying trends in your nonprofit’s overall fundraising, you can predict outcomes for future campaigns.
 Your future campaigns will reflect your hard work through increased revenue, participating, and ROI.

 Form a strategy.

 The final step in analyzing your data is forming a strategy.
-Your strategy should be based on the information gleaned from organizing donors and identifying donor relationships.
+Your strategy should be based on the information gleaned from organizing donors and identifying donor relationships and focus on growing your nonprofit by building connections, establishing a clear goal, streamlining internal operations, and generally improving your fundraisers’ performance.
 Creating an effective strategy that will yield strong fundraising performance results is the ultimate goal in fundraising data analytics.

 This part of the strategy is based on prescriptive fundraising analytics.
 Your strategy should be based on prospect research which we discuss further here.
 As a refresher, here are some pieces of information you can find in this step: